PostHog/posthog.com/contents/blog/slack-closure.md

 PostHog has grown incredibly fast over the last four years, and throughout that time the public Slack group has been the central hub of our community.
 It's been a place where we chat to users, listen to feature requests, answer questions, and solicit feedback.

-However, with over 5,000 members in the community, it's become hard to keep up with the conversations.
-Messages quickly disappear from the chat history, it is disconnected from our main support flow, and content isn't indexed by Google, which makes it a particularly bad platform for providing support.
+However, with over 5,000 members in the community, it's become clear we've outgrown Slack as a platform.
+Messages quickly disappear from the chat history, it is disconnected from our main support flow, and useful solutions aren't searchable on our site or via Google.

 We've explored a few things to fix this, including joining a paid plan ($7.25+ per user, per month) and [building our own AI bot](/blog/aruba-hackathon#maxai-our-friendly-posthog-support-ai), but earlier this year we realized a new approach was needed.